 The Help Center Fighting Against Sexual Assault is a feminist organization that helps women and adolescent girls from 12 years and over who have been victims of sexual assault.

-You may be a girl or a boy who has experienced sexual assault or know someone who has.
 In this section, you will find some answers to your questions.
 Don’t hesitate to look further in this section in order to inform yourself.
 You can also get in touch with us by dialling 819-563-9999.
 An intervener from the CALACS Agression Estrie will be present to speak with you and answer all your questions.

 If you have been sexually assaulted :

 Don’t hesitate to contact us directly at 819-563-9999 or at our toll free number 1 877-563-0793.

 If the assault is recent (less then 5 days), you can go to the CHUS to make sure you don’t have physical injuries, STI/STD, etc. Evidence collection is also an option if you are thinking of reporting the assault to the police.
 If the assault happened more than 6 days ago, you can directly go to the planning clinic where they will do the necessary tests to ensure your safety and health.

 You can also go to the police station to get help.

 ***If you live in Estrie and want to go to the CHUS, the planning clinic or the police station, an intervener from the CALACS can accompany you through that process if you want.***

 If a person you know has been sexually assaulted :